dcip23e07/python_sql_basics/README.md

   - username (must be atleast 8 characters long)
   - salary (must not be less than 0)
   - currency DEFAULT 'EUR'

-- add the following values to the table
+- add the following values to the table.
+(You can add more random values)
   - (john, kennedy, 19, 2020-12-02 14:35, jfkennedy, 30000, EUR)
   - (alice, kennedy, 19, 2020-02-02 14:35, allkennedy, 2000, EUR)
   - (max, kennedy, 19, 2020-12-02 14:35, maxkennedy, 9000, USD)